Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-In addition to being at least 18 years old, there are several other key application criteria you have to consider when applying for a credit card.
+In addition to being at least 18 years old, you have to consider several other key application criteria when applying for a credit card.
 Requirements vary between providers and individual products, but the following are some of the most common conditions:

 - Residency status.
-The majority of cards require you to be an New Zealand citizen or permanent resident, but some cards cater to temporary residents.
+The majority of cards require you to be a New Zealand citizen or permanent resident, but some cards cater to temporary residents.

 - Credit history.
-Credit history is very important when applying for a credit card, and your credit report and credit score should be very good or excellent.
+Credit history is significant when applying for a credit card, and your credit report and credit score should be very good or excellent.

 - Employment details.
-You should have permanent, full-time work, but there are cards you can apply for while working part-time, casually or when you’re retired or receiving government payments.
+It is ideal to have permanent, full-time work when you apply for a credit card.
+However, there are cards you can apply for while working part-time, casually and when you’re retired or receiving government payments.

 - Personal details.
-You will need to provide personal information as well as documentary proof of identification and income.
+You need to provide personal information, plus documentary proof of identification and income.

 What are the credit card options available for people under 18?